finbarr/airbrite-api/README.md

         }
     }

+If you want to import an existing Stripe Customer (i.e., saved payment cards), you can pass the "stripe_customer_id" as part of the customer object.

+    {
+        "customer": {
+            "stripe_customer_id": "cus_xxxxxxxxxxxxx"
+        }
+    }

 If you want to create a new Airbrite Customer record at the time of creation, include the "customer" connection and do not include an `_id`:

 _This can also include additional properties you would like to associate with the customer..._